Rajan316/healthcare-analytics/Framingham/README.md

 ### Model Training and Evaluation

-Analyze the number of observations in the dataset that belog to each category as either having a risk of develping CHD or not.
+Analyze the number of observations in the dataset that belong to each category as either having a risk of develping CHD or not.
 <p align="center">
 <img src="images/imbalance.png" alt="neofetch" >
 </p>